 Board Certified in Truck Accident Law

-Concentrating his practice on representing victims of truck accidents, Timothy M. Whiting is a board certified truck accident attorney, by the National Board of Trial Advocacy (NBTA).
-Based on his experience, knowledge, and skill, Tim has successfully obtained board-certification in truck accident law.*
+Exclusively representing victims of truck accidents, Timothy M. Whiting is a board certified truck accident attorney, by the National Board of Trial Advocacy (NBTA).

 The Value of Board Certification

 When a family member or loved one is injured or killed in a truck accident, the challenge of finding the right attorney for your case is daunting.
 It can be very difficult for family members to discern which attorney has the right knowledge, skill, and experience to thoroughly pursue justice in the complex world of truck accident law.

 By submitting to the rigorous NBTA board-certification process, Tim Whiting has proven that he is a leading attorney in the area of truck accident law.
 His experience and knowledge have been certified by a non-profit organization dedicated to ensuring that only the most experienced and skilled lawyers achieve certification.

 Mr. Whiting has completed all the necessary steps and requirements for Truck Accident Law certification.
 In so doing, he ranks among the first fifty attorneys in the United States to achieve this designation with the National Board of Trial Advocacy.